What is PCOS?

 - Absent or irregular periods

-- Increased hair growth on face, arms, chest or back (hair tends to be darker than normal)
+- Increased hair growth on the face, arms, chest, or back (hair tends to be darker than normal)

 - Excessive weight gain and difficulty losing weight, due to high levels of insulin in the blood